-Zwift piqued my interest in early 2017 when I noticed local riders uploading Strava rides that appeared to take place in New York and London.
-They were riding in Zwift’s virtual world, which also includes locations like Innsbruck, Paris, Richmond, and Yorkshire.
-In addition to these real-world locations, there is the main area of Watopia, a fictional island in the Pacific that provides everything from flat desert roads to rolling hills to high mountain climbs.
+Zwift piqued my interest in early 2017 when I noticed local riders uploading Strava rides in New York and London.
+They were riding in Zwift’s virtual world, which also includes locations like Innsbruck, Paris, Richmond, Yorkshire, and Japan.
+There's also Watopia, a fictional island in the Pacific that provides everything from flat desert roads to rolling hills to high mountain climbs.

-With a smart trainer, Zwift simulates real-world riding by adjusting resistance as the roads in the virtual world change.
+With a smart trainer, Zwift simulates real-world riding by adjusting resistance.
 When you get on a climb, resistance increases, and you have to shift like you do in real life.
 When you go downhill or tuck into the draft of another player’s avatar, resistance decreases.
-Of course, it doesn’t totally simulate the feeling of speed and balance you get outdoors, but it’s still pretty darn good.
+Of course, it doesn’t simulate the feeling of speed and balance you get outdoors.
 If you want to take things a step further, trainer platforms like the Saris MP1 (read my review of the MP1 here) can allow more movement to enhance realism.

-To navigate Watopia or any of the rotating real-world maps like New York or London, you use the arrow keys on your computer keyboard or the controls on the smartphone-based Zwift Companion app to choose your route at intersections or to make u-turns.
-It’s not quite the open world most gamers are used to, as you’re confined to established roads and can't choose exactly where you're positioned on the road, but there’s still a lot to explore.
-Most riders will never be able to ride every road available (you unlock an achievement if you do).
+To navigate, you use the arrow keys on your computer keyboard or the controls on the smartphone-based Zwift Companion app to choose your route at intersections or to make u-turns.
+It’s not quite the open world gamers will be used to, as you’re confined to established roads and can't choose where you're positioned on the road, but there’s still a lot to explore.
+Most riders will probably never ride every road available (you unlock an achievement if you do).

 If you’re looking to just pedal your bike and have something interesting to look at while you do it, this will be enough for most riders.
-There are lots of fun little visual treats to discover like passing trains, hot air balloons, sunken pirate ships, waterfalls, and even grazing dinosaurs in the forest.
-One of my favorite Easter eggs is a hungry bear failing to snag a beehive and falling out of a tree on one of the hilly forest routes.
+There are lots of fun visual treats to discover like passing trains, hot air balloons, sunken pirate ships, waterfalls, and even grazing dinosaurs in the forest.
+One of my favorite Easter eggs is a bear falling out of a tree on one of the hilly forest routes.

 From the Zwift dashboard you can select courses, workouts, join active riders, or pick from a long list of events (upper right).

-Zwift also offers a huge number of races, group rides, and group workouts.
+Zwift also offers a huge selection of races, group rides, and group workouts.
 They’re easy to find and join by looking at the events list on your Zwift dashboard or in the companion app.
-This, for me, is when the addiction starts.
-The first time you do a race or a group ride, expect to be completely blown out of the water.
+For me, this is Zwift's best and most addictive feature.
+The first time you do a race or a group ride, expect to struggle.
 Experienced Zwift riders are fast, and they understand the nuances of the game.

 Mid-race.
 Look at the power profile at the bottom to see how hard I had to work to stay with the group.

-Of course, you don’t have to compete if you don’t want to.
+Of course, you don’t have to race.
 There are chill, no-drop group rides that are great for recovery days or beginners.
-And plenty of riders will be happy just cruising and exploring all the virtual roads.
-There are also lots of timed sectors like KOMs that you can test yourself against in solo efforts.
+There are also lots of timed sectors like KOMs that you can test yourself against and set goals for.
 A popular example is the Alpe du Zwift, a simulation of the famed Alpe d'Heuz.
 Many riders set the goal to do this climb in under an hour.

-Zwift makes it fun to put in miles and join events to unlock awards and fun gear options for your avatar.
+Zwift also adds extra riding motivation with awards and fun gear options for your avatar.
 Accomplishing specific challenges will unlock special items like the coveted “Tron bike.”
 The more you ride, the more "drops" (as in sweat) you earn which can be spent on bikes and gear.
-As a rider who grew up glued to my Xbox, I’ve found the game elements of Zwift to be extremely effective at motivating me to continue riding.
+As a rider who grew up glued to my Xbox, I’ve found the game elements of Zwift to be extremely effective at motivating me to ride.
 I do wish there was a built-in voice chat like other games.
-It can be hard to type when you’re riding, and if you want to talk to friends while riding you’ll need to use an outside app like Discord.
+It can be hard to type when you’re riding, and if you want to talk to friends while riding you’ll need to use an outside app like Discord or Zoom.

-Before you dive in, do pay attention to Zwift’s system requirements.
-Zwift is an online 3D game, and it takes a certain amount of processing power to run it.
-My old Macbook wasn’t up to the task.
-It would either crash in the middle of a ride, or I’d experience glitches, lag, and maps failing to load.
-You can run Zwift on a smartphone or tablet, but I find the small screen detracts from the intended experience.
+Before you dive in, pay attention to Zwift’s system requirements.
+Zwift is an online 3D game, and it takes processing power to run it.
+My old Macbook wasn’t up to the task and I’d experience glitches and lag.
+You can run Zwift on a smartphone or tablet, but I find small screens detract from the intended experience.
 My current solution is an Apple TV 4K.
-It’s much cheaper than a new computer, and it is more than powerful enough to handle the game and graphics.
+It’s much cheaper than a new computer, and it is powerful enough to handle the game and graphics.
 It even seamlessly connects to my smart trainer and heart rate monitor via Bluetooth.

 The TrainerRoad interface.

 Like with Zwift, I got interested in TrainerRoad when I saw riders on Strava posting rides.
 TrainerRoad appears as blue graphs representing workouts.
 This was early 2018, and I had a full season of racing ahead of me.
-With a baby on the way, that year felt like my last chance to score good results, so I wanted to get as fast as possible while I still could.
-The blue graphs intrigued me.
-The workouts looked hard and effective, so I had to try it out.
+I wanted to get as fast as possible and the blue graphs intrigued me.

 Compared to Zwift, TrainerRoad is more minimalistic.
 You get the blue graph that represents your workout, and then your power is denoted by a line.
 The goal is to match your power output to the graph, that’s it.
 If you’re using ERG mode on your smart trainer (TrainerRoad works best with a smart trainer or a power meter), you don’t even need to shift.
 You just pedal harder when it asks you to.
-This might sound boring, and I expected it to be boring, but it’s far from it.
+This might sound boring, but it’s far from it.

 This is TrainerRoad’s strength.
 I’ve never liked interval training.
 But TrainerRoad turns it into its own sort of game.
-It’s not a massively multiplayer online 3D spectacle.
-It’s something more simple and timeless, like Tetris or Solitaire.
-There is a pure and simple pleasure to being presented with a target power, and then digging deep to hold it without any of the distractions of a virtual landscape, a moving avatar, or other riders on the screen.
+It’s not a 3D virtual world, but something more simple and timeless, like Tetris or Solitaire.
+There is a pure and simple pleasure to being presented with a target power, and then digging deep to hold it without any other distractions.

 But TrainerRoad goes much deeper than just the graph and workouts.
 What really sets it apart are the training plans, Plan Builder, and calendar.
 Essentially, TrainerRoad replaces the need for a coach.
 TrainerRoad becomes your coach.
 Using Plan Builder, you plug in information like your training experience, target events, preferred riding discipline, and available time to train, and it creates an entirely custom plan.
 You go through a base, build, and specialty phase designed to help you peak physically at the right time.
 The workouts and plans are all based on a huge amount of data and experience, and designed by seasoned coaches.